Project

 strscan (C-ext) used by RubyGems/Bundler

 But if we promote them to bundled gems, many of users need to add like gem "csv" into their Gemfile.
-I'm considering to avoid this situation.
+I'm considering avoiding this situation.

 Can we introduce the specific feature of bundled gems to RubyGems or Bundler?
 Example, bundler have allowed list for bundled gems.
 So, listed gems could be require without Gemfile under the bundle exec.